Biden speaks with Chinese President Xi Jinping amid tensions in recent months - Local News 8

 The overall goal, the official said, was to reach a “steady state of affairs with the United States and China.”
 But that will be a tall task, given that Biden has framed the US-China competition in recent months as a battle between democracy and autocracy.

-On the topic of Afghanistan and the Taliban, the official said the administration did not expect Biden to make a “particular ask” of China, and following the call, the official would only say Biden and Xi talked about “global events.”
+On the topic of Afghanistan and the Taliban, the official said the administration did not expect Biden to make a “particular ask” of China, and following the call, the official would only say the leaders talked about “global events.”

 Earlier this week, China announced it would provide almost $31 million worth of food, winter weather supplies, vaccines and medicine to the Taliban-controlled country and would maintain its embassy there.